Eddie Mair (2003-4)

 Gregg Wallace (2016)

-Aryeh Nusbacher (historical expert, all episodes; from 2016 as Lynette Nusbacher)
+Aryeh Nusbacher (all episodes, from 2016 as Lynette Nusbacher)

 Lion TV for BBC Two, 4 September 2003 to 13 March 2005 (24 episodes in 2 series)